marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 For the sake of brevity, we omit a full description of Dreambooth's mathematical workings here.
 Readers intersted in the mathematical derivation may consider the original papers for Dreambooth and Stable Diffusion [1, 2].
 Our focus in this report will be describing our engineering decisions, challenges, and tests.
 In this section, we'll introduce vocabulary and context that's relevant throughout our report.

 First, we should note that we did not implement Dreambooth from scratch.
-Startups have raised billions of dollars [4, 5, 6] doing so; for our purposes, we used open-source libraries [CITE] built on PyTorch to instantiate the model itself.
-There were significant challenges in doing so, which we describe later; here, we will treat the Dreambooth model as a black box, with three key operations:
+Startups have raised billions of dollars [4, 5, 6] doing so; for our purposes, we used open-source libraries [7, 8] built on PyTorch to instantiate the model itself.
+Here, we will treat the Dreambooth model as a black box, with three key operations:
-- FINE-TUNE (TRAIN): A client fine-tunes the global model with custom images.
+- FINE-TUNE (aka TRAIN): A client fine-tunes the global model with custom images.
 - MERGE: The server merges a client fine-tuned model with the global model.
 - INFER: A client runs inference for a given model.

 In our implementation, the clients perform all of the real computation (fine-tuning and generation).
-The only thing the server does is merge client models, and serve "GET" requests from clients who wish to fine-tune or run inference on the existing global model (the clients then perform the computation).
+The only thing the server does is merge client models, and serve "GET" requests from clients who wish to fine-tune or run inference on the existing global model (the clients then perform the computation themselves).
 More details on these design decisions are available later.

 Finally, throughout this report, we refer to three different "user types" of our code:
 - Server: The backend running the application.